Find the answers to commonly asked questions here.

 Q: Does the Law Center require the Test of English as a Foreign Language (TOEFL)?

-Q: What are the requirements for admission to the LLM in U.S. Legal Studies?
+Q: What are the requirements for admission for the 2-Year JD for Foreign Law Graduates Program?